-This work, conducted in November 2010, is the second of two sampling sessions for Programmatic Arthropod Monitoring and Assessment at the Haleakalā High Altitude Observatories and Haleakalā National Park conducted in 2010.
-The goal is to monitor the arthropod fauna at the proposed ATST site and along the HALE Road Corridor, identify Hawaiian native arthropod species or habitats, if may be impacted that construction or operation of the ATST, and detect and identify alien invasive arthropod species that could have adverse impacts on the flora and fauna on Haleakalā.
-Programmatic Arthropod Monitoring studies is being coordinated and conducted with the approval of HALE.
+This is a report of the sampling conducted in October 2011, the second of sampling sessions that conducted in 2011.
+The goal is to monitor the arthropod fauna at the proposed ATST site and along the HALE Road identify Hawaiian Corridor, native arthropod species or habitats, if any, that may be impacted by construction or operation of the ATST, and detect and identify alien invasive arthropod species that could have adverse impacts on the flora and fauna on Haleakalā.

-This monitoring project provides a means of gathering reliable information that can be used to protect the native Arthropod species during development of observatory facilities and supports astronomy programs at the Haleakala
+Programmatic Arthropod Monitoring studies are being coordinated and conducted with the approval of HALE.

-High Altitude Observatory Site by promoting the good stewardship of the natural resources located there.
+This monitoring project provides a means of gathering reliable information that can be used to protect the native Arthropod species during development of observatory facilities and supports astronomy programs at the Haleakala High Altitude Observatory Site by promoting the good stewardship of the natural resources located there.